The Only Kayak Buying Guide you will Need

 So you have chosen what kind of kayak you want!
 Great!
 However there are still some things you must purchase for your kayak.
 These are must haves that you need to purchase before you go out on the water.

 Some budget kayaks come with a paddle while the vast majority of other kayaks don’t.
-If you are new to kayaking than a spare paddle is a great thing but if you have a few paddling trips under your belt they can be a bit of a pain as they are usually made cheap and can break relatively easily.
+If you are new to kayaking then having a spare kayak paddle is a great thing but if you have a few paddling trips under your belt they can be a bit of a pain as they are usually made cheap and can break relatively easily.
 The kind of paddle you get depends on what your experience level as and what kind of kayaking you will be doing.

 Kayak Throw bag